 Intermission is defined by the University as 'the approved suspension of study by a Student after enrolling in a Course, usually for a total period of not more than one Academic Year'

-Students wishing to apply for any further period of intermission (beyond one Academic Year) must apply to the Faculty Academic Progress and Discipline Committee (FAPDC) by completing this online application form.
+Students wishing to apply for any further period of intermission (beyond one Academic Year) must apply to the Faculty Academic Integrity and Progress Committee (FAIPC) by completing this online application form.
 On this form you must provide detailed reasons why you are unable to undertake your studies in the trimester/s you wish to intermit.

-This form is used as an electronic reply for any students who have received a letter alleging a matter of Academic Misconduct or General Misconduct from the Faculty of Health, Faculty Academic Progress and Discipline Committee (FAPDC) or Faculty of Health Student Misconduct Committee (SMC).
+This form is used as an electronic reply for any students who have received a letter alleging a matter of Academic Misconduct or General Misconduct from the Faculty of Health, Faculty Academic Integrity and Progress Committee (FAIPC) or Faculty of Health Student Misconduct Committee (SMC).